justin1703/homeserver-ansible/README.md

 ### Step 5: Add the User which should execute the playbook to sudo

+> ⚠️ **Security Note:**
+> Granting passwordless sudo is only required for the initial installation.
+> It is strongly recommended to remove this permission after the playbook has been executed successfully.

 Add your user to the sudo group:
 ```bash
 su -